sjovanovic/recall.js/README.md

 --json "FILE_NAME"                     - import from file which has one json object per line: {input:"", result:"", data:{}}
 ```

-Note when adding data recall will generate unique id automatically.
+**Note:** when adding data recall will generate unique id automatically.
 To set custom id add it as a string property named "id" in the data object (i.e. `{"id":"customID"}`).

 ## JavaScript API Reference